vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 3. Now we start hunting down the culprits one by one.

  - First target is located at `./src/themes/degi/components/core/blocks/MyAccount/MyOrders.vue` on line `83` unless you modified it.
-Fix it as follows :
+Replace it as follows :
-:::tip NOTE
+:::warning NOTICE
 Line numbers denote the number in the file and they might not match since it assumes no modification.
 Think of it as an approximation reference.
 :::